-The pursuit of happiness is an age-old question.
+The pursuit of happiness is an age-old obsession.
 Aristotle said “happiness is the meaning and purpose of life, the whole aim and end of human existence”.

 But yet the word and the experience of happiness continue to elude many people.

 Happiness is defined as “a state of well-being and contentment” or “a pleasurable or satisfying experience”.
 According to Martin Seligman, author of Authentic Happiness and a Positive Psychologist, happiness is more than pleasure.
 He defined “the good life” as having positive emotion, engagement, relationships, meaning, and achievement.

 This is not surprising as human beings are social animals and we crave bonding with others.
 We also naturally seek meaning, from the cause of events and the reasoning behind other people’s behaviour to the larger more existentialist questions.

 Studies have shown that those who have a strong support network, for example, are happier people.
 The same goes for people who are “in flow” as defined by Mihaly Csikszentmihalyi.